chrswndrs/me/zet/20220820011134/README.md

-# How do I Mobilize Wrists?
+# How do I mobilize my Wrists?

 The wrist is involved in mainly 4 movements: flexion, extension, pronation, and supination.
 The flexors muscles tend to get tight due to the gripping movements repeated in BJJ.